Optimizing Latent Space Directions For GAN-based Local Image Editing: Related Works

-Similar to \cite{decorate_bedroom, StyleSpace, BarbershopGI}, we use the supervision from a pretrained semantic segmentation network, and propose a novel scoring function that encourages latent space directions that mainly affect the desired semantic part of interest, e.g., eyes in a face image.
-Meanwhile, we allow layer-wise (both coarse and fine-grained) semantic editing similar to \cite{GANSpace} for both style-based GANs and BigGAN.
-GAN Inversion is complementary to our method and advancement in GAN Inversion research \cite{Image2StyleGAN++, Richardson2020EncodingIS} also enhances the quality of real-image semantic editing when combined with our method.
+Similar to \cite{decorate_bedroom, StyleSpace, BarbershopGI}, we use the supervision from a pretrained semantic segmentation network, and propose a novel scoring function that encourages the latent space directions that mainly affect the desired semantic part to edit, e.g., eyes in a face image.
+Meanwhile, we allow both coarse and fine-grained semantic changes by adopting the layer-wise editing approach of \cite{GANSpace} for both style-based GANs and BigGAN.
+GAN Inversion is complementary to our method and advancement in GAN Inversion research \cite{Image2StyleGAN++, Richardson2020EncodingIS} also enhances the quality of semantic editing of real photos when combined with our method.